Leolty/Leolty/README.md

 ### Hi, there! 🍻

-- I'm currently master student at UC San Diego.
+- I'm currently a summer intern at NVIDIA.
+- I'll be returning to UC San Diego this fall to continue my studies as a Ph.D. student in Computer Science, advised by Prof. Julian McAuley.
 - I'm interested in NLP.

 <p align="center">